apitprogram/itprogram/docs/README.md

 ### About Us

 Want to know more about the Team behind this?
-Check out our [About](https://apitprogram.github.io/itprogram/about)
+Check out our [About Us page](https://apitprogram.github.io/itprogram/about)